THE BEST CARBON CLINCHER WHEELS

 WHAT I RECOMMEND

 For In The Know Cycling reviews, I evaluate product-specific criteria in four groups – performance, design, quality and cost.
-The criteria that matter most in those categories for all-around rim brake road wheelsets are:
+The criteria that matter most in those categories for the best all-around, carbon clincher wheelset for rim brake bikes are:

 Performance: Versatility, aerodynamics, stiffness, acceleration, comfort, handling and braking.